openghg/openghg/doc/source/index.rst

 ========

 OpenGHG is a project to create a platform for collaboration for researchers, stakeholders and the public within the realm of greenhouse gases.
-The platform is built on open source technologies :doc:`technologies <technologies>` to create a cloud agnostic platform for simulation and analysis of large datasets.
+The platform is built on open source technologies to create a cloud agnostic platform for simulation and analysis of large datasets.

 Installation
 ============